szunami/blog-1/misc/2021-04-11-industrial-artisanry.md

-Web programming is cool because the best way to convince a person that they’re doing useful work is to show them something, then have them do stuff and watch vit change in response to their actions.
+Web programming is cool because the best way to convince a person that they’re doing useful work is to show them something, then have them do stuff and watch it change in response to their actions.
 Command-line programs just don’t have the same level of engagement, and desktop graphical programming has a lot more boilerplate and required components.
 But to make a website, you can just write some stuff down in a file, drag it into Firefox™️, and see it live.